Lai-YT/regexp/README.md

     clean    - Cleans the project by removing binaries help     - Prints a help message with target rules
 ```

+### Implementation
+_regex_ matches strings with regular expressions in 3 steps:
+1. The regular expression is converted into a parenthesis-free postfix notation using the `.` operator to make concatenations explicit.
+This is implemented in [re2post.c](src/re2post.c).
+2. The postfixed regular expression is converted into a Nondeterministic Finite Automaton (NFA) using Thompson's algorithm.
+This step is implemented in [post2nfa.c](src/post2nfa.c).
+3. Reads in the input string character by character and walks along the NFA.
+If it stops at the accepting state when the entire string has been read, the string is considered a match.
+This step is implemented in [regexp.c](src/regexp.c).

+By breaking down the process into these 3 steps, _regexp_ is able to efficiently match strings with regular expressions.

 ### Codebase structure
 ```